-Gunpoint Exploration Ltd. (the "Company") was incorporated under the laws of British Columbia on October 27, 1989.
-The Company is focused on the acquisition and exploration of precious metals located in the United States, Mexico and Guatemala.
+Gunpoint Exploration Ltd. ("Gunpoint" or the "Company") was incorporated under the laws of British Columbia on October 27, 1989.
+Gunpoint is focused on the acquisition and exploration of precious metals located in the United States, Mexico and Guatemala.

-The Company is domiciled in Vancouver, Canada and its common shares are listed on the TSX Venture Exchange under the trading symbol "GUN:TSXV".
+Gunpoint is domiciled in Vancouver, Canada and its common shares are listed on the TSX Venture Exchange under the trading symbol "GUN".
 The Company is controlled by Chesapeake Gold Corp. ("Chesapeake") which owns 74% of the Company.
 The Company's registered office is at Suite 1201 - 1166 Alberni Street, Vancouver BC, V6C 3A6, Canada.

 These consolidated financial statements have been prepared on the basis that the Company is a going concern, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business.
-The Company had a consolidated net loss of \$275.1 for the year ended December 31, 2019 (2018 - \$1,127.9), and an accumulated deficit of \$48,686.6 as at December 31, 2019 (2018 - \$48,411.5).
-The Company has a working capital deficiency of \$328.8 as at December 31, 2019 (2018 - surplus of \$127.3).
+The Company had consolidated net income of \$1,508.2 for the year ended December 31, 2020 (2019 - loss - \$275.1), and an accumulated deficit of \$47,178.4 as at December 31, 2020 (December 31, 2019 - \$48,686.6).
+The Company has a working capital deficiency of \$664.2 as at December 31, 2020 (2019 - \$328.8).
 To date, the Company has not generated operating revenue from its mineral properties.
 The ability of the Company to continue as a going concern is dependent upon obtaining additional equity and/or debt financing for the exploration and development of its mineral properties.
-The Company continues to reduce operating expenditures to minimize cash outflows.
 These conditions indicate the existence of material uncertainties that may cast substantial doubt about the Company's ability to continue as a going concern.

-The Company is currently holding its mineral properties on care and maintenance until additional financing can be raised from joint venture partners, divestures, and investors.
+The Company is currently holding its mineral properties on care and maintenance until additional financing can be raised from joint venture partners, divestures and investors.

-In March 2020 the World Health Organization declared coronavirus COVID-19 a global pandemic.
+In March 2020, the World Health Organization declared coronavirus COVID-19 a global pandemic.
 This contagious disease outbreak, which has continued to spread, and any related adverse public health developments, has adversely affected workforces, economies, and financial markets globally, potentially leading to an economic downturn.
 It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or results of operations at this time.